CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Abstract

 \section{Abstract}

 Simultaneous Localization and Mapping (SLAM) is pivotal in robotics, with photorealistic scene reconstruction emerging as a key challenge.
 To address this, we introduce Computational Alignment for Real-Time Gaussian Splatting SLAM (CaRtGS), a novel method enhancing the efficiency and quality of photorealistic scene reconstruction in real-time environments.
 Leveraging 3D Gaussian Splatting (3DGS), CaRtGS achieves superior rendering quality and processing speed, which is crucial for scene photorealistic reconstruction.
-Our approach tackles computational misalignment in Gaussian Splatting SLAM (GS-SLAM) through an adaptive strategy that optimizes training, addresses long-tail optimization, and refines densification.
-Experiments on Replica and TUM-RGBD datasets demonstrate CaRtGS's effectiveness in achieving high-fidelity rendering with fewer Gaussian primitives.
+Our approach tackles computational misalignment in Gaussian Splatting SLAM (GS-SLAM) through an adaptive strategy that enhances optimization iterations, addresses long-tail optimization, and refines densification.
+Experiments on{} Replica, TUM-RGBD, and VECtor datasets demonstrate CaRtGS's effectiveness in achieving high-fidelity rendering with fewer Gaussian primitives.
 This work propels SLAM towards real-time, photorealistic dense rendering, significantly advancing photorealistic scene representation.
-For the benefit of the research community, we release the code on our project website: \url{https://dapengfeng.github.io/cartgs}.
+For the benefit of the research community, we release the code and accompanying videos on our project website: \url{https://dapengfeng.github.io/cartgs}.